GovReady/govready-q/Schema.md

 #### Output Document Fields

+Output documents of a project module that have an `id` field are used in the following ways:

+* They are displayed in the Related Controls page for the project.
+Add a `title` attribute to set the heading text above the document's content.
-Output documents of a project module that have `id` fields are can be accessed from higher-level apps into which this app has been added.
+* They can be accessed from higher-level apps into which this app has been added.
 In a higher-level app, access the rendered HTML value of the output document as `{{question.output_documents.document_id}}`.

 Documents